-We tested, with the assistance of PwC credit risk experts, the assumptions, inputs and formulas used in the calculation of collective ECL.
+We tested, with the assistance of PwC credit risk experts, the assumptions, inputs and formulas used in the calculation of collective ECL and their compliance with the requirements of IFRS 9.
 This included considering the appropriateness of model design and challenging the assumptions used (e.g., Exposure at Default, Loss Given Default and Probability of Default), and the appropriateness of the segmentation employed.
-We built an ECL calculator "challenger model", on the basis of which the ECL estimate was calculated and compared against the Bank's own calculation.
+We also performed procedures to obtain comfort on the accuracy of the ECL calculation process through recalculation.

-We evaluated the Bank's individual assessments for a sample of Stage 3 exposures for compliance with IFRS 9 requirements by assessing the appropriateness of the key assumptions used based on the Bank's methodology.
+We evaluated the Bank's individual assessments of Stage 3 exposures for compliance with IFRS 9 requirements by assessing the appropriateness of the key assumptions used based on the Bank's methodology.